U.S.-born citizen held by ICE in Florida jail

 Lopez-Gomez’s first language is Tzotzil, a Mayan language, according to the Florida Phoenix.

-His mother burst into tears when she saw her son virtually at his court hearing on Thursday, the outlet reported.
+His mother burst into tears when she saw her son virtually at Thursday’s court hearing, the outlet reported.

 “I felt immense helplessness because I couldn’t do anything, and I am desperate to get my son out of there,” she said.